mjcross/Pico_OpenTherm_RX/README.md

 The [OpenTherm 2.2 specification](OT-Protocol-Specification-v2-2.pdf) defines a point-to-point communications protocol between a central heating controller ('master') and boiler ('slave').

-The repository is structured as a VS Code project.
+The repository is structured as a VS Code project with CMake.
 It is configured to manage the target device via a [Picoprobe](https://github.com/raspberrypi/picoprobe) USB/SWD bridge.

 ## Notes